MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab14_Configre Sales.md

     9. To open the item card, select **Manage** and then select **Edit**.

-    10. On the opened item card, select **Sales Prices & Discounts** and then select **Sales Prices**.
+    10. On the opened item card, select **Prices & Discounts** and then select **Sales Prices**.

     11. On the **Sales Prices** page, create a new line as follows: